nondejus/AwesomeUnityCommunity/README.md

 * [OpenFramework](https://github.com/omid3098/OpenFramework) - A Lightweight framework for unity with dependency injection.
 * [ecsrx](https://github.com/EcsRx/ecsrx) - A reactive take on the ECS pattern for .net game developers.
 * [ScriptableObject-Architecture](https://github.com/DanielEverland/ScriptableObject-Architecture) - Makes using Scriptable Objects as a fundamental part of your architecture in Unity super easy. (#PATTERNS)
+* [UDBase](https://github.com/KonH/UDBase) - Module-based game template for Unity.
+Modules in UDBase are called Controllers, their implementation can be replaced without changing your project source code.

 ## Input <a name="input"></a>